eleda77/eleda77.github.io/docs/vocab_list.md

 **piscatorial** - of or concerning fishermen or fishing

+**pismire** - archaic term for an ant

 **pith** - the essence of something; spongy white tissue lining the rind of an orange, lemon, and other citrus fruits

 **plaichant** - a monophonic unison chant of Christian liturgies

+**planetesimal** - a minute planet; a body that could or did come together with many others under gravitation to form a planet

 **plangent** - loud and resonant, with a mournful tone (of a sound)